PDTypes/ActionsYouCanHandle/README.md

 Examples
 ---------

-In the test folder exists the two running examples used in the paper in the Fuel and Fairness folder.
+Inside the test folder the taxi domain is defined along with an an example derivation using our typing relation.

-The taxi domain is also defined in here with an example derivation using our typing relation.
+Also inside the test folder are the *Fuel* and *Fairness* running examples that are used in the paper.